 Introduction of packages, blocks of care and memberships are a fantastic idea.
 Giving less transactional conversations, more repeat care and ultimately better results for the customer, just make sure they are working for you.

-Software systems are a fantastic way of easily tracking this data.
-Simply use them to show that your delivered services match what you have physically taken for the value of your services on a daily basis.
+The final area is being able to track and account for the pennies.
+Software systems are a fantastic way of easily tracking this data but need to be used along side the right cash up system or checking tools.
+Simply use them as a way to show what your delivered services are.
+This should then match what you have physically taken for the value of your services on a daily basis.
 Busy clinics should be checking the balance throughout the shift to save hours looking at the end of the day.
-Make sure the team are well trained to find and resolve discrepancies.
-It's then really important to make sure that these reports match the bank account, this can be done on a weekly or monthly basis.
-It's amazing the amount of discrepancies that occur at this level, technology is not foolproof.
+Again, make sure the team are well trained to find and resolve discrepancies.
+It's important to make sure that these reports also match the bank account, this can be done on a weekly or monthly basis.
+It's amazing the amount of discrepancies that occur at this level, technology is not fool proof.